-- Attraction of women has to be prioritized during the recruitment stage for equal representation in all occupational levels or categories.
-Another dynamic is to attract the non-designated group on the operational and labourer levels. - Employment Equity targets (2%) for disability as set by Cabinet was achieved by the council.
-The current status is 2.2% which constitute of 15 officials. - The Council is working on achieving the set target by cabinet of 50% for women on Senior Management Services. - The Council current workforce comprises of 168 youthful officials which constitute 24.48 percent. - The Employment Equity Consultative Forum developed its own constitution for effective implementation of Employment Equity within the Council.
+- Attraction and appointment of designated groups has to be prioritized during the recruitment stage for equal representation in all occupational levels or categories. - Employment Equity targets (2%) for disability as set by Cabinet was achieved by the council.
+The current status is 2.3% which constitute of 15 disabled employees. - The Council is working on achieving the set target by cabinet of 50% for women on Senior Management Services. - The Council current workforce comprises of 147 youthful officials which constitute 23% of the overall workforce. - The Employment Equity Consultative Forum developed its own constitution for effective implementation of Employment Equity matters within the Council.